beasting1231/twinfinal/FIREBASE_SETUP.md

 - `timeSlot` (string): Time slot (e.g., "09:00", "14:30")

 **Note:** Documents are only created when a user marks themselves as available (green).
 When unavailable (red), the document is deleted.

+### `bookingSources` collection
+Each document represents a booking source and its display color:
+- Document ID: The booking source name (e.g., "Website", "Phone Call", "Walk-in")
+- `color` (string): Hex color code for displaying the source (e.g., "#1e3a8a")

+**Note:** This collection is automatically populated when users edit booking source colors in the "Booking Sources" screen.
+The app aggregates booking counts in real-time from the `bookings` collection.

+### `userProfiles` collection
+Each document represents a user's profile information:
+- `uid` (string): User ID matching Firebase Authentication
+- `displayName` (string): User's display name
+- `email` (string): User's email address
+- `femalePilot` (boolean): Whether the user is a female pilot
+- `createdAt` (timestamp): When the profile was created
+- `updatedAt` (timestamp): When the profile was last updated

+**Note:** User profiles are created automatically when users sign up.
+This collection is used to display pilot information in the schedule grid.

 ## Step 6: Update Firestore Security Rules (IMPORTANT)